RWTH-HPC/task-affinity-codes/README.md

 Benchmarks and scripts to test the experimental implementation for task affinity

 ## 1. List of benchmarks tested
-The following benchmarks have been tested with and without affinity extenstion for the OpenMP task construct.
+The following benchmarks have been tested with and without affinity extension for the OpenMP task construct.

 * **./codes/stream**
     - STREAM version that uses tasks instead of work sharing construct